Core Web Vitals have been an important ranking factor since June, 2021. LCP is one of the web vitals for every web page.

 Try to use Static Images:

-Avoid usage of sliders in your website, as these can take more loading time, and affects LCP.
+Avoid usage of sliders in your website, as these can take more loading time and affect LCP.
 In contrast images that are of HTML codes are lighter compared to sliders and have better loading speed.

 Exclude Largest element from Lazyload:

-We always recommend to use lazy load for images as an integral steps of image SEO, still it can affect LCP score.
+We always recommend to use lazy load for images as an integral step of image SEO, still it can affect LCP score.

-LCP calculates the time take to load the largest visual element in the web pages.
+LCP calculates the time taken to load the largest visual element in the web pages.
 Lazy load delays the loading time of any images, thus the largest image loading time extends.